xcnecon/A-H-Premium-Arbitrage-Monitor/README.md

 - **Real-time premium monitoring** -- live H/A ratio and premium % updates every 5 seconds during market hours
 - **Historical charts** -- interactive line charts (Plotly) for A-share price, H-share price, and H/A premium ratio
 - **Premium screener** -- scan every active A/H pair at once to find the widest dislocations
-- **Telegram alerts** -- configurable threshold-based notifications when premium crosses user-defined levels
+- **Telegram alerts** -- configurable threshold notifications during the A/H overlap session (9:30--15:00 HKT)
-- **FX rate tracking** -- live CNH/HKD rate from Yahoo Finance with SQLite caching and fallback sources
+- **FX rate tracking** -- live HKD/CNH and USD/HKD rates from Yahoo Finance with SQLite caching and fallbacks
 - **Configurable watchlist** -- add/remove pairs from the sidebar; persisted in local SQLite

 ## Architecture